circle-dev/minutes/README.md

 # Minutes

-Minimalist light weight new tab browser extension based for your Firefox browser.
+Minimalist light weight new tab browser extension for your Firefox browser.
  Based on Traversy Media dynamic landing page tutorial which is inspired by moment Momentum extension.

 ###### Features